|

 The governing equations are the equations of

-water continuity and motion of open-channel flow, the so-called
+water continuity and motion of open-channel flow, referred to as the

 Ferrick and others (1984)